Waste Relay Race

 - Recognise the importance of waste separation and recycling

-- Understand the different waste categories such as paper, plastic, metal, glass and organic
+- Understand the different waste categories such as biodegradable waste, recyclable waste and non-recyclable waste

 - Learn to separate waste items into different categories